 Approximately 30% of journalists are freelance.
 The remainder are employed by newspapers, publishing houses, broadcasting companies and periodicals publishers.

 - attending relevant events and assignments

 - liaison with other staff such as artists, photographers and presenters.

 Promotional prospects are good, with structured career paths and the possibility of transferring between television, radio, newspaper and publishing work.

 Although it is possible to become a journalist without a degree, most new recruits (over 70%) are graduates or postgraduates below the age of 30.
 Any subject is acceptable, although a postgraduate qualification accredited by the NCTJ or an English, media studies, economics or politics degree may be preferred.

 Specialist knowledge or a scientific or technical background may be necessary for some vacancies.
 Relevant experience gained through published articles, freelance work, writing competitions, or voluntary work is essential.
 All candidates must have good general and current affairs knowledge and excellent oral/written communication and interpersonal skills.

 Where to find out more

-Some employers, including periodical publishers, the BBC and ITN, operate graduate trainee schemes - early applications for such schemes are advisable.
+Some employers, including periodical publishers, the BBC and ITV, operate graduate trainee schemes - early applications for such schemes are advisable.
 Many jobs receive little advertising, so networking, job shadowing and speculative applications (including samples of written work) are advisable.